jimburton/CI505/CABAL.md

 main = print "Hello World!"
 ```

-The normal structure is to put the code in a directory called `src`
+The norm is to put the code in a directory called `src`
 and the tests in a directory called `tests`, so the structure might look
 something like this: